-Online reviews are the user-generated trust signal that now drives two buyer decisions at once: the human picking a hotel, a doctor, a fintech app, or a crypto exchange — and the answer engine (ChatGPT, Claude, Perplexity, Gemini, Google AI Overviews) that summarizes those choices into a single recommendation.
-Since the U.S. Federal Trade Commission’s Consumer Review Rule (16 CFR Part 465) took effect on October 21, 2024, fake reviews carry civil penalties of up to $51,744 per violation, and the agency opened its first enforcement sweep against 10 companies on December 22, 2025.
+Online reviews are the user-generated trust signal that drives buyer decisions across hotels, restaurants, doctors, financial-services apps, software platforms, and consumer goods.
+Since the U.S. Federal Trade Commission's Consumer Review Rule (16 CFR Part 465) took effect on October 21, 2024, fake reviews now carry civil penalties of up to $51,744 per violation, and the agency opened its first enforcement sweep against ten companies in December 2025.

 The Online Reviews Landscape in 2026

-The review economy spans roughly seven surfaces that matter, each with its own weight in both human decision-making and AI retrieval.
+The review economy spans roughly seven surfaces that matter for most consumer and B2B brands, each with its own weight in buyer decision-making.

-• Trustpilot — the consumer-facing trust surface most cited in answer-engine responses for SaaS, ecommerce, fintech, and crypto.
+Trustpilot — the consumer-facing trust surface most used for SaaS, ecommerce, fintech, and financial services.
 More than 300 million cumulative reviews as of 2025.

-• G2 and Capterra — the B2B SaaS surfaces.
-G2 has more than 2.4 million verified reviews and explicit deals with multiple AI engines.
+G2 and Capterra — the dominant B2B SaaS review surfaces.
+G2 alone reports more than 2.4 million verified reviews.

-• Amazon, Booking.com, TripAdvisor — transactional review surfaces with closed ecosystems but enormous retrieval weight inside their categories.
+Amazon, Booking.com, TripAdvisor — transactional review surfaces with closed ecosystems and enormous weight inside their categories.

-• Reddit, forum threads, and YouTube comments — the unstructured review corpus.
-The engines treat these as primary trust signal because they are harder to manipulate.
+Reddit, forum threads, and YouTube comments — the unstructured review corpus.
+Buyers increasingly cross-check structured reviews against these sources before purchase.

 None of these surfaces are interchangeable.
-Each is a separate decision about where a brand earns trust and where it gets cited.
+Each is a separate decision about where a brand earns trust.

 What the FTC Consumer Review Rule Actually Bans